 Fermentation is completely natural and very easy.
-Basically, you place the tomato seeds in a jar, add fresh water, cover loosely with a paper towel or coffee filter, and let sit at room temperature for a few days.
+Basically, place the tomato seeds in a jar, add a bit of fresh water, cover loosely with a paper towel or coffee filter, and let sit at room temperature for a few days.

 - Place the seeds in a small jar.
 Use a glass jar or ceramic container (avoid metal).
 Make sure the lid lip is small enough to fit a rubber band around it.

 - Cover the seeds with water.
 If there wasn’t enough moisture from the tomato itself, add water to submerge the seeds.